Last updated: May 6, 2026

 Most seniors who use New Mexico’s benefits portal fit into one or more of these groups:

-- They live in New Mexico and plan to remain here, which is a requirement listed on the state application.
+- They live in New Mexico and plan to remain here.

-- They have low income or high health, housing, or utility costs.
+- They have low income or high health, housing, food, or utility costs.

 - They already have Medicare but need help with premiums, deductibles, or coinsurance through the Medicare Savings Program.